Household Green Tips

 Turning down your thermostat one degree in the winter, and up a degree in the summer could save you 3% in home energy costs.
 The standard temperature for many water heaters is 140 degrees Fahrenheit.
 If you drop the temperature down to 120 degrees Fahrenheit, energy experts claim that you could potentially save hundreds of dollars in a lower energy consumption. - Change your light bulbs.

-Switch out your conventional bulbs for a compact fluorescent bulb (CFL) or an LED lamp. - Reusable Bags
+Switch out your conventional bulbs for a LED lamp. - Save water.

 Take quick showers, repair leaky faucets and turn off the water while you brush your teeth or while shaving. - Wash your laundry in cold water.

-An easy way to clean green is to turn the dial on your washing machine to cold.
+An easy way to clean green is to set on your washing machine to cold.
 Most loads don’t need hot water, and 90% of the energy used by washing machines goes into heating. - Drink tap water.

 Choosing a reusable bottle and drinking from your tap will save you money and save the environment from plastic water bottles.
-Most municipal tap water tastes good and is actually safer than bottled! - Check the labels
+Most municipal tap water tastes good. - Check the labels

 .